CursorvsHeyGen

 To be fair, HeyGen showcased perfect lip sync upfront.

-In my experience, First impressions: Cursor onboarding better for general use newcomers.
+In my experience, First impressions: Cursor onboarding better for An AI-first code editor forked from VS Code, with AI woven into every part of the workflow. newcomers.

 ⚖️ Verdict